psyraxaus/Prosim2GSX/memory-bank/progress.md

 ## Next Development Priorities
 Current development priorities include:

+1. Thorough testing of the new LVAR subscription system
+2. Verifying door operation synchronization with GSX services
-1. Thorough testing of the .NET 8 migration
+3. Thorough testing of the .NET 8 migration
-2. Creating release notes for the .NET 8 update
+4. Creating release notes for the recent updates
-3. Addressing known issues with FS2Crew compatibility
+5. Addressing known issues with FS2Crew compatibility
-4. Improving audio control persistence between sessions
+6. Improving audio control persistence between sessions
-5. Adding support for the "Extreme" passenger density setting
+7. Adding support for the "Extreme" passenger density setting
-6. Expanding automation capabilities to include Push-Back, De-Ice, and Gate-Selection
+8. Expanding automation capabilities to include Push-Back, De-Ice, and Gate-Selection
-7. Enhancing error handling and recovery mechanisms
+9. Enhancing error handling and recovery mechanisms
-8. Adding more configuration options for advanced users
+10. Adding more configuration options for advanced users
-9. Exploring new features available in .NET 8
+11. Exploring new features available in .NET 8

 ## Deployment Status
 The project is in a deployable state following the .NET 8 migration.
 The README will need to be updated to reflect the new .NET 8 runtime requirement before the next release.